 Any adult who forms a reasonable belief that a sexual offence has been committed by an adult against a child under 16 has an obligation to report that information to police.
 Failure to disclose the information to police is a criminal offence.

-For information about how the offence may affect the reporting obligations of organisations funded by the Department of Human Services, download the factsheet from the Department of Human Services website (External link)
+For information about how the offence may affect the reporting obligations of organisations funded by the Department of Health and Human Services, download the factsheet from the Department of Health and Human Services website (External link)

 These link(s) will launch in a new browser window.